Dueling versions of reality define 1st week of fall campaign

 Trump described protest-related violence as “domestic terror” and decried “violent mobs” threatening to rape and murder local residents.

-Two days later, Biden condemned the violent protests during his own visit to Kenosha, but first he met privately with Blake’s family and later decried what he described as centuries of systemic racism.
+Two days later, Biden condemned the violent protests during his own visit to Kenosha, but first he met privately with Blake’s family and later criticized what he described as centuries of systemic racism.

 Biden addressed head-on the Democratic frustration with Trump’s final-weeks message.